BBBase-EHeresy-PPPub/PPPub/docs/scenarios/matched_play_guide.md

 ## DOUBLE EVENT SCENARIO 1 — NO ESCAPE

-*Half of each army is fighting at the centre of the battlefield, with the rest of their enemies bearing down upon them.*

 **SCENARIO OUTLINE**

 Kill as much of the enemy force as possible whilst protecting your own in the centre of the battlefield.